 The Mayor serves as Chief Executive Officer and manages and directs the operations of the City.
-Mayor Jennifer Gregerson was elected to a four-year term beginning January 1, 2014.
+Mayor Jennifer Gregerson was first elected to a four-year term beginning January 1, 2014 and re-elected to a second term beginning January 1, 2018.
 The Mayor oversees the long-term vision of the City directly and manages day-to-day operations through the Management Services Director.